robertdebock/robertdebock.github.io/index.md

-Ansible roles that typically work on many distributions and ansible versions.
+[Ansible](https://www.ansible.com/) roles written in a [simple style](style.html) that typically work on many distributions and Ansible versions.

-## Style
-These roles are written in a [simple style](style.html).

 ## Ansible roles
 Here is a list of Ansible roles that have been designed to work together.